This page highlights VA disability fraud cases, particularly involving PTSD and other mental disorder claims.

 Many of the responses were along the lines of these gems:

-It also quickly became apparent reading this Reddit thread that many veterans—and the public in general—do not understand the lax nature of VA's disability claim process, especially those for post-traumatic stress disorder (PTSD) and other mental disorders.
+It also quickly became apparent reading this Reddit thread that many veterans—and the public in general—do not understand the lax nature of VA's disability claim process, which makes VA disability fraud much easier than you probably think, especially for post-traumatic stress disorder (PTSD) and other mental disorders.

 Here are some of the misconceptions: